WordPress/block-development-examples/plugins/interactive-blocks-demos-99def1/README.md

 <ul>
 </details>
 <br>

-If not, check the [WordPress Local Development Environment](../../DEVELOPMENT.md#wordpress-local-development-environment) instructions for this repo.

 At this point you should be able to insert the custom blocks into any post (after activating the plugin) of your WordPress installation, and see how it behaves in the frontend when published.